gekmihesg/bgcam/README.md

 [v4l2loopback][3] device (or similar) to output the image.
 The `install.sh` script will provide hints for setting this up.

+The virtual webcam is watched with inotify to keep track whether there are consumers.
+By default, only once the virtual webcam is opened, the real camera should turn on and image processing starts.
+Sending `SIGUSR2` to the process toggles a always-on mode.

 For the real camera, multiple input devices can be given and the first available device will be used.
 If the device becomes unavailable, it will automatically switch to the next in list.
 This can be useful for docking station setups.

-The virtual webcam is watched with inotify to keep track whether there are consumers.
-Only once the virtual webcam is opened, the real camera should turn on and image processing starts.
-(When the camera is reconnected, send `SIGHUP` to switch back while active.)
+If the preferred camera is reconnected while a fallback camera is active, send `SIGHUP` to the process to switch back.

 The background can be either a predefined color, an image or a video.
 If none of those are given, the background will be blurred instead.
 Image or video can be